MariusCodeAcademy/feu2-12_r_context_api_useReducer/readme.md

 1. create context file in store directory
 2. `const AuthContext = createContext({})`
 3. Wrap our app with Context Provider and add value prop
+4. to get value from context useContext() hook